DBlassio/Dblassio.github.io/projects.md

 <!-- Proyecto 4 -->
 <div class="project-card">
   <div class="project-header">
-    <h2>RAG From Scratch — arXiv Research Assistant <span style="font-size:0.75rem;font-weight:500;color:#0070f3;">(Ongoing)</span></h2>
+    <h2>RAG arXiv Research Assistant <span style="font-size:0.75rem;font-weight:500;color:#0070f3;">(Ongoing)</span></h2>
   </div>
-  <div class="project-institution">Independent Project</div>
+  <div class="project-institution"></div>
   <p class="project-description">
-    Most RAG tutorials stop at "embed some docs, cosine search, hope for the best."
-I wanted to know what actually breaks — silently — between a raw document and an answer you can trust.
-Built from
-    scratch: tokenizer-aware chunking (measured in the embedding model's own tokens, not raw characters — the usual silent failure point), BGE embeddings with correctly-matched cosine indexing in ChromaDB, and grounded generation that explicitly refuses to answer when the evidence isn't there instead of hallucinating a plausible-sounding guess.
-Verified end-to-end: it correctly refuses off-topic queries and correctly cites exact figures when the evidence is strong.
+      Here is an AI research assistant that answers questions over a corpus of arXiv papers, grounded strictly in what's actually in the papers, nothing else.
+I care about knowing what a model actually relies on, not assuming it works, so every layer here is verifiable: tokenizer-aware chunking, cosine-matched indexing, and generation
+      that refuses to answer when the retrieved evidence doesn't support it.
+      Tested it explicitly: it declines off-topic questions with no hallucinated fallback, and grounds its answers in exact figures when the evidence is strong.
-    RAGAS evaluation and API deployment in progress.
+      RAGAS evaluation and API deployment.
   </p>
   <div class="project-skills">
     <strong>Skills & Tools:</strong> Python, LangChain, BGE embeddings,